-A DRAM read request is initiated by clocking /RE with W/R low and /F & /CAL high.
-The EDRAM compares the new row address to the LRR address latch (an 11-bit latch loaded on each /RE active read miss cycle).
+If a DRAM read request is initiated by clocking /RE with W/R low and /F and /CAL high, the EDRAM will compare the new row address to the LRR address latch (an 11-bit latch loaded on each /RE active read cycle).
 If the row address does not match the LRR, the requested data is not in SRAM cache and a new row must be fetched from the DRAM.
 The EDRAM will load the new row data into the SRAM cache and update the LRR latch.
-The data at the specified column address is available at the output pins at the greater of times t{RAC} t{AC} and t{COV}.
-It is possible to bring /RE high after time t{RF} since the new row data is safely latched into SRAM cache.
+The data at the specified column address is available at the output pins at the greater of times t{RAC} , t{AC} , and t{GQV} .
+It is possible to bring /RE high after time t{RE} since the new row data is safely latched into SRAM cache.
 This allows the EDRAM to precharge the DRAM array while data is accessed from SRAM cache.
 It is possible to access additional SRAM cache locations by providing new column addresses to the multiplex address inputs.
-New data is available at the output at time t{AC} after each column address change.
-During read cycles, it is possible to operate in either static column mode with /CAL= high or page mode with /CAL clocked to latch the column address.
-In page mode, data valid time is determined by either t{AC} or t{COV} .
+New data is available at the output at time tAC after each column address change.
+During read cycles, it is possible to operate in either static column mode with /CAL=high or page mode with /CAL clocked to latch the column address.